 These Camping Recipes for a Happy Glamper take a bit of planning and prep-work, but mean that you can dine in style while you lounge in the wild!

 What Equipment Do I Need to Cook While Camping?

-- A Camp Stove: We use a Coleman Classic Propane Stove for car camping, and an ultra-light backpacking stove for backpacking trips.
+A Camp Stove: We use a Coleman 2-burner propane stove for car camping, and an ultra-light backpacking stove for backpacking trips.
 (These stoves will need propane or butane to work!
 Some stoves also require a lighter to start the fire.)

-- Cast Iron Dutch Oven: I use a standard Cast Iron Dutch Oven, but you can also buy ones designed for campfire cooking (these will have flat lids for adding coals to the top, and feet to hold them up off the fire).
+Cast Iron Dutch Oven: I use a standard Cast Iron Dutch Oven, but you can also buy special Campfire Cast Iron Dutch Ovens.
+These are designed for campfire cooking, and will have flat lids for adding coals to the top, and feet to hold them up off the fire.